AfkUserMC/MineBot/README.md

 Launch either "minebot" or "minebot-movement-only"

-"minebot" will click, walk, turn, and spam sneak (funny)
+"minebot" will click, walk, turn, jump, and spam sneak (funny)

 "minebot-movement-only" will only walk and turn